SlimeVR/SlimeVR-Rust/README.md

 A rust implementation of [SlimeVR](https://github.com/SlimeVR)

 ## Current Status
-Nothing has been implemented yet.
+The [skeletal model](skeletal_model/) is in the early stages of development.
 If you're really passionate about rust and want to make this a reality, feel free to reach out to me on the official SlimeVR discord for questions.

 ## Motivation
 * Fulfill the Rewrite It In Rust meme